Kaijun/logisitic_front/README.md

-# Frontend #
+# Logisitc Frontend #

-Test for slack message!
+This project only contains the front-end source code for review.
+Back-end source code is not avaiable at this moment.

 ### Prerequisite ###

 * NodeJs

 ### Deploy ###